2022 Kirkton riot: Reactions

 Dundee City Council leader John Alexander condemned the scenes from Kirkton.
 Alexander said that he'd never seen anything in the decades he lived in the area and compared the riot to scenes of a 'war-torn nation'.
 Many media outlets and users on social media compared the riots to the 2013 horror film, The Purge.
 A poster was created parodying the film which featured "The Purge: Kirkton".

 Dundee City West MSP Joe FitzPatrick and Dundee City East MSP Shona Robison wrote a joint letter to the police commissioner following the incident.

 Police Scotland condemned the incident and publicly stated that police presence would be tighter as a result of the riots.
 Several residents criticised Police Scotland's approach as they accused them of not responding to the situation sooner as no arrests were made during or in the immediate aftermath of the riot.

 The Scottish Government's Justice Secretary Keith Brown described the riot as appalling and wholly unacceptable.

+In popular culture

+The Kirkton riot was the subject of a 2023 documentary series produced by the BBC, Street Gangs.